Gdoc/Admin

 How much do violent conflicts displace economic resources in times of war?
 Do most countries devote a large share of resources to maintain their armies even when they are not immersed in a critical conflict?
 How are military capabilities changing in the 21st century?

-Here I answer these questions using data from several sources, including a brand new dataset we've constructed at Our World in Data.
+Here I answer these questions using data from several sources.
 I've structured the analysis around four 'key facts'.

 1) Wars have a substantial impact on the allocation of economic resources